chandugorthi/LoginProject/README.md

 A normal user can view/edit his profile and view his transaction details.
 An admin can view/edit his own profile, create new user, view all the user details and can view all the transactions of all the users.

-This application has 2 screens
+This application has 3 screens
 1. Login Screen :
-    a.This is the first screen when that apprears when the application is launched. b.Facilitates user/admin to login, to enter the main screen. c.Admin Credentials- UserName:haritha ; Password: haritha
+    a.This is the first screen when that apprears when the application is launched. b.Facilitates user/admin to login, to enter the main screen or to Signup. c.Admin Credentials- UserName:haritha ; Password: haritha
     d.Sample Normal user Credentials- UserName: chandu ; Password: chandu

+2. SignUp screen:
+   a.
+This screen is shown when the user clicks on SignUp button in Login screen.
+   b.
+To create his/her account user needs to provide, username, password and Account Number.

-2. Main Screen(Citi User Info):
+3. Main Screen(Citi User Info):
    Has 2 items in the menu bar.
     a.The first menu item has 2 submenu items(Profile, logout).
       Profile: